 First, though, let’s start with some historical background.
 Knowing the history and origins of a destination always helps you put things into context when you see, do, or visit them.

 Saranda’s recorded history goes back to Ancient Epirus, a Greek state between roughly the 4th and 2nd centuries B.C.
 In antiquity, the town was known as Onchesmus (or Onchesmos).
-It was an important port town in the time of Cicero.
-Later, it fell under the control of the Byzantine and subsequently the Ottoman Empire.
+It was an important port town at the time of Cicero.
+Later, it fell under the control of the Byzantine and, subsequently, the Ottoman Empire.
 It was later occupied by Italy and Greece as well.

 This millennia-long history and many different foreign influences have left their marks on the Saranda of today.
 Numerous fascinating archaeological sites dot the area, while Saranda still has a significant Greek population.
 In fact, it’s one of the two Greek minority centers in Albania.